 Section Data Generation

-Section data (COZ) from XYZ format can be converted in many ways in AutoPlotter:
+Cross Section data generation from XYZ format can be done in many ways in AutoPlotter:

 Section based on actual survey data